towseefhossain/towseefhossain/README.md

 - My pronouns are he/him/they.
 - I'm a Front-End and Mobile Development Enthusiast.
 - A Mathematics (possibly Combinatorics and Optimization???) major at the University of Waterloo.
-- Former intern at @intuit, current intern at @Fundthrough.
+- Former intern at @intuit and @Fundthrough.
 - Massive DnD, Mechanical Keyboards and PC Building nerd.
 - Always looking for opportunities.